tetsuo13/TeamsStatusPub/README.md

 - .NET 7 runtime.
 - The desktop version of Teams must be installed.

+### Teams

+No additional changes are required, the default settings already log sufficient data.

 ### Teams Status Pub

 Download the latest release and unzip it to a dedicated folder.
 As part of the release there will be an `appsettings.json` file used to configure some basic runtime settings.